seancmonahan/dactyl-chimera-keyboard/docs/index.md

 - DreymaR's explanation of "[Extend](https://dreymar.colemak.org/layers-extend.html)", for where to put your arrow keys.
 - [Precondition's Guide to Home Row Mods](https://precondition.github.io/home-row-mods) **VS** [why you shuold BAN Key Chords](http://xahlee.info/kbd/banish_key_chords.html) for where to put shift, ctrl, and more.
 - I use Colemak mod-DH and highly recommend it.
-It helped my thumbs rest on the significantly smaller spacebar key.
-It's easy to learn using the [Tarmak](https://dreymar.colemak.org/tarmak.html) system!
+It helped my thumbs rest on the small spacebar key.
+It's easy to learn using the [Tarmak](https://dreymar.colemak.org/tarmak.html) system.
 - You can join the https://www.reddit.com/r/KeyboardLayouts/ subreddit for some really mind-bending ideas.
 - Finally, I challenge someone to combine [Asetniop](http://asetniop.com/) with 50 macro keys.
 There is no reward.

-### If you typically prefer smaller keyboards...
+#### If you typically prefer smaller keyboards...

 ...Then you might be worried about having 60 keys.
-Here's the secret to getting around that: you don't actually need to USE all the keys on this keyboard!
+Here's the secret to getting around that: you don't actually need to USE every key on this keyboard!
 You don't even need to put switches in all the holes.
 The Dactyl Chimera is massive so that it can accommodate all types of layouts, big and small.
-That being said, having "extra keys" can quickly accommodate a strange keyboard shortcut, (for example, "why does Microsoft Excel force me to use F2 as the Edit Cell shortcut?"), to temporarily patch a deficit in your layout, ("I didn't realize I needed an Enter key on my left hand."), or for actions you often take when your hands aren't settled into a typing rhythm. ("I need to mute my computer for this phone call!")
+That being said, "extra keys" can quickly accommodate an unexpected keyboard shortcut, (for example, "why does Microsoft Excel force me to use F2 as the Edit Cell shortcut?"), temporarily patch a deficit in your layout, ("I didn't realize I needed an Enter key on my left hand."), or trigger actions you take when your hands aren't settled into a typing rhythm. ("I need to mute my computer for this phone call.")

-### If you are more accustomed to larger keyboards...
+#### If you are more accustomed to larger keyboards...

 ...Then you might be intimidated by the lack of arrow keys or a function row.
 Small keyboards are not for everyone.
-You can try using layers on the keyboard you already own via the software in this list: https://www.reddit.com/r/MechanicalKeyboards/wiki/remapping_software
+You can experiment with layers for the keyboard you already own.
+This list will help: https://www.reddit.com/r/MechanicalKeyboards/wiki/remapping_software

-Currently, the only keyboards I know of with an F-row and arrow keys are the [Maltron](https://www.maltron.com/store/c34/Dual_hand_keyboards.html) and the [Kinesis Advantage 2](https://kinesis-ergo.com/shop/advantage2-refurbished/) Many exciting projects are in the works, check these links out:
+Currently, the only keyboards I know of with an F-row and arrow keys are the [Maltron](https://www.maltron.com/store/c34/Dual_hand_keyboards.html) and the [Kinesis Advantage 2](https://kinesis-ergo.com/shop/advantage2-refurbished/) Many exciting projects are in the works, check these out:
 - Redditor [RMTZ](https://www.reddit.com/user/rmTizi/)'s Naïve keyboard is in development.
 - MoErgo's [Glove80](https://geekhack.org/index.php?topic=114881.msg3086876) has a finalized design but has not gone into production yet.
 - ScarletSwordfish's [AEK II Split](https://geekhack.org/index.php?topic=103804) is beautiful, but it requires gutting a vintage keyboard and may never see a public release.

 ### Choosing your firmware:

-Your keyboard's layout will be limited (or enhanced) by the firmware you choose.
+Your layout you make will be limited (or enhanced) by the firmware you choose.
 - Vial provides a friendly interface where you drag letters onto a picture of your keyboard. https://get.vial.today/
 - QMK offers nigh-unlimited customization and control.
 You'll need to write code and run Linux to get the most out of it. https://docs.qmk.fm/
 - ZMK is the best choice if you want Bluetooth. https://zmk.dev/